How to Install OpenJDK 21 on Debian 13, 12 and 11

 printf '%s\n' \

-"Suites: $VERSION_CODENAME" \
+"Suites: ${codename}" \

-"Signed-By: /usr/share/keyrings/adoptium.gpg" | sudo tee /etc/apt/sources.list.d/adoptium.sources > /dev/null
+'Signed-By: /usr/share/keyrings/adoptium.gpg' | sudo tee /etc/apt/sources.list.d/adoptium.sources >/dev/null

 The first line loads your Debian release details into the current shell.
 Debian 12 writes bookworm into the Suites: line, while Debian 11 writes bullseye.
+The source uses the same Adoptium repository documented upstream, but stores it as a DEB822 .sources file for easier auditing and cleanup.
+If the command prints the Debian repository message instead, stop this Temurin path and use the Debian 13 method.

 Refresh APT after adding the new source: